 Medicare Advantage plans are also referred to as Medicare Part C. These plans are also sold by private insurance companies, and while they are not standardized, they must be approved by the Medicare program.
 Because Part C plans are not standardized, there are a wide variety of plans.
 Premiums, deductibles, and coverage will vary by the plan.
 All plans will offer the same or better coverage than Original Medicare (Parts A and B).

 In addition to the coverage seen in Medicare Parts A and B, Medicare Advantage plans often offer additional benefits like those for dental, vision, and hearing services.
 Many Part C plans also include prescription drug coverage.

-We’ve touched on some of the differences you’ll see between these two types of plans, but let’s lay out the key differences between the two.
+We have mentioned some of the differences you will see between these two types of plans, but let’s breakdown the key differences between the two.

 Plan N versus Medicare Advantage

-Now that you understand how Medigap and Medicare Advantage plans work, you already have a good idea of how Plan N will differ from Part C plans.
+Now that you understand how Medicare supplement plans and Medicare Advantage plans work, you already have a good idea of how Plan N will differ from Part C plans.
 Let’s get a little more specific.